Other types of income

 Sale of electricity

-The amendment to the Income Tax Act (TuMS) was published in the Riigi Teataja on 07.03.2023, which provides for an income tax exemption for income from the sale of electricity, if the electricity is produced from a renewable energy source for the production of electricity with a production device with a net capacity of which is up to 15 kW, in order to promote the introduction of renewable energy and also to make taxation fairer.
+The amendment to the Income Tax Act was published in the Riigi Teataja on 07.03.2023, which provides for an income tax exemption for income from the sale of electricity, if the electricity is produced from a renewable energy source for the production of electricity with a production device with a net capacity of which is up to 15 kW, in order to promote the introduction of renewable energy and also to make taxation fairer.

-Income Tax Act § 15 (4) was supplemented with a new clause 12, and § 15 with a new subsection 4¹, which will be applied retroactively from January 1, 2022:
+Income Tax Act § 15 (4) was supplemented with a new clause 12, and § 15 with a new subsection 4¹, which will be applied retroactively from 1 January 2022.

 • Income from the sale of electricity produced by a production device with a net capacity of up to 15 kW used to produce electricity from a renewable energy source is exempt from income tax.
 In addition to solar panels, the exemption includes income from the sale of electricity produced by, for example, wind turbines.